Last Updated on December 19, 2023 by BTS 101

 - Hair check: Hobi (as fans and the other members sometimes call him) is famous for keeping it simple and almost always sticks with the chestnut brown through to medium brown range, sometimes dipping into subtle orange or red tones (although he did go with super short white/blonde hair for the Butter era).
-He’s also the only one without any piercings or tattoos.
+He’s also the only one without any piercings.

 - James Cordon carpool karaoke position: middle row, middle seat, right between RM and James

 Real name: Park Jimin

 Born: October 13, 1995, in Busan, a coastal city on the southeast coast of South Korea

 Lines: Vocal Line, Maknae Line, Dance Line, 95 Line